TheOdinProject/curriculum/react/components.md

 export default Greeting;
 ```

 Are we done?
-Well let's think about this - we're declared our functional component, and exported it, but does `index.js` know about it yet?
+Well let's think about this - we're declared our component, and exported it, but does `index.js` know about it yet?
 Nope!
 Let's fix that.
 Let's look at `index.js`, we can see that `root.render()` is rendering the `App` component.
 Let's replace that `App` component with our newly creating greeting, which we'll have to make sure is first imported properly.
 The end result should look something like this:

 ```react
 import React from 'react';